prisma/prisma1/docs/1.11/03-Tutorials2/02-Build-GraphQL-Servers/01-Development/01-Build-a-GraphQL-Server-with-Prisma.md

 This tutorial teaches you how to take an existing Prisma service and build a GraphQL server on top of it.
 The resolvers of the GraphQL servers will be connected to Prisma's GraphQL API via _Prisma bindings_.

-The tutorial assumes that you already have a running Prisma service, so please make sure to have the _endpoint_ of it available.
+The tutorial assumes that you already have a running Prisma service (this means you should at least have a `prisma.yml` and `datamodel.grapghql` available), so please make sure to have the _endpoint_ of it available.
 If you're unsure about how you can get started with your own Prisma service, check one of these tutorials:

 - [Setup Prisma on a Demo server](!alias-ouzia3ahqu)
 - [Setup Prisma with a new MySQL Database](!alias-gui4peul2u)